-The Society's Rules require that Directors are submitted for election at the Annual General Meeting (AGM) following their appointment to the Board.
+The Society's Rules require that Directors are submitted for election at the AGM following their appointment to the Board.
 All Directors are required by the Society's Rules to seek re-election if they have not been elected at either of the two previous AGMs.
 Directors may also submit themselves for re-election voluntarily.
-In the interests of good governance and having regard to the provisions of the revised UK Corporate Governance Code 2018, it is expected that, where appropriate, a combination of these rules will result in the Directors standing for election or re-election at each AGM.
+In the interests of good governance and having regard to the provisions of the Code, it is expected that, where appropriate, a combination of these rules will result in the Directors standing for election or re-election at each AGM.
 The Nomination & Remuneration Committee considers and makes a recommendation to the Board whether each Non-Executive Director should be submitted for re-election, bearing in mind that Director's continued independence and contribution to Board deliberations.